aptech/docs/docs/CR-dummybr.rst

 ----------------
 .. function:: dummybr(x, v)

-    :param x:
-    :type x: Nx1 vector of data that is to be broken up into dummy variables
+    :param x: data that is to be broken up into dummy variables

-    :param v:  These categories should not
-        overlap.
+    :type x: Nx1 vector

-    :type v: Kx1 vector specifying the K breakpoints (these must be in ascending order) that determine the K categories to be used
+    :param v: specifying the *K* breakpoints (these must be in ascending order) that determine the *K* categories to be used.
+These categories should not overlap.
+    :type v: Kx1 vector

-    :returns: y (*NxK matrix*), containing the K dummy variables.
+    :returns: y (*NxK matrix*), containing the *K* dummy variables.
         Each row will have a maximum of one 1.

 Remarks